JunKim26/store_simulator/README.md

 **Product:**
 A Product object represents a product with an ID code, title, description, price and quantity available.
+When the product is added to someone's cart the cost of the product will be added to the overall charge of the customer's cart.

 **Customer:**